gulfiliz/gulfiliz.github.io/_posts/2026-08-07-entropy-and-the-arrow-of-time.md

 Schrödinger's equation: time-symmetric!

-Even the Standard Model — with one tiny, almost negligible exception — is time-symmetric!
+Even the Standard Model is time-symmetric (with one tiny, almost negligible exception)!

 Run the equations forward!